×

 When we asked people what advice they would give someone preparing to move to Queenstown, they said:

 "Before moving to Queenstown, expats should know that it is one of the oldest and most historic districts in the country, offering a unique blend of old and new.
 It is a residential area, so it is quieter than the bustling city center, but still offers plenty of amenities.
 Expats should be aware that the cost of living in Queenstown, like much of Singapore, can be high.
 This includes housing, which can be quite expensive, especially for larger or more modern apartments.
 Public transportation in Queenstown is efficient and reliable, with easy access to the MRT (Mass Rapid Transit) system.
 However, owning a car in Singapore is costly due to high taxes and fees.
 Queenstown is home to a diverse range of food options, from traditional hawker centers to upscale restaurants.
 It's also known for its vibrant nightlife, with a variety of bars and clubs.
 The district is also home to several reputable schools, making it a popular choice for expat families.
 However, securing a spot in these schools can be competitive, so it's advisable to start the application process early.
 Healthcare in Singapore is of a high standard, and Queenstown is no exception.
 There are several medical facilities in the area, but expats should ensure they have adequate health insurance as medical costs can be high.
 Finally, while English is widely spoken in Singapore, learning some basic phrases in Mandarin or Malay could be beneficial.
-This can help expats better integrate into the local community and culture," remarked one expat in Queenstown, Singapore.
+This can help expats better integrate into the local community and culture," replied a member in Queenstown.

 What is a typical expat home or apartment like in Queenstown?

 "Expat homes or apartments in Queenstown are typically modern and spacious, designed to accommodate the needs of individuals or families.
 They often feature a blend of Western and Asian design elements, with open floor plans and large windows to let in natural light.
 The living rooms are usually spacious, with comfortable seating and a dining area.
 The kitchens are fully equipped with modern appliances and ample storage space.
 Bedrooms are often generously sized, with built-in wardrobes and en-suite bathrooms.
 Some apartments may also have a study or home office, catering to the needs of expats who work from home.
 Many expat homes in Queenstown also come with additional amenities such as a balcony or terrace, offering stunning views of the city skyline or surrounding greenery.
 In terms of communal facilities, many apartment complexes in Queenstown offer swimming pools, gyms, barbecue pits, and playgrounds.
 Some may even have tennis courts or function rooms.
 The location of these homes is also a key feature, with many situated close to international schools, shopping malls, restaurants, and public transportation links.
 Despite being in a bustling city, Queenstown also offers plenty of parks and green spaces, providing a tranquil living environment.
-In summary, a typical expat home in Queenstown, Singapore offers a comfortable, modern living space with a range of amenities, situated in a convenient and attractive location," said one expat in Queenstown.
+In summary, a typical expat home in Queenstown, Singapore offers a comfortable, modern living space with a range of amenities, situated in a convenient and attractive location," replied a member in Queenstown.

 What is the average cost of housing in Queenstown?